HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/index.md

 layout: doc_page
 title: Downloads and Starter Kits
 toc: false
-description: Download a Python AI bot, C++ AI bot, or Java AI bot as a quick and easy way to get started playing in the Halite AI competition.
-sort_key: 0
+description: Halite engine and language specific starter kit downloads
 ---

 Download a language specific starter kit as a quick and easy way to get started playing in the Halite AI competition.

-We welcome the community to build new starter kits if there isn't one for their language of choice.
-Check out our [guide(TBD)]() on how to build a new starter bot.
+We welcome our community to build new starter kits, if there isn't one for their preferred language.
+Check out our [guide](creating-a-new-starter-kit) on how to build a new starter bot.

-## About Your Starter Kit

 Downloads include both the compiled Halite game environment and the starter kit for that language.

-## Starter Kits by Language or Just the Game Environment

-__Linux users:__ Your system must support GCC 4.9 or later (with corresponding GLIBC).
+## Downloads

+System requirements are available [here](system-requirements).

 <div class="table-container">
     <table class="table">